 BRYNN SAITO is the author of two books of poetry, Power Made Us Swoon (2016) and The Palace of Contemplating Departure (2013), winner of the Benjamin Saltman Poetry Award from Red Hen Press and finalist for the Northern California Book Award.
 She also co-authored, with Traci Brimhall, Bright Power, Dark Peace, a chapbook of poetry from Diode Editions.

-Currently, Brynn lives in the San Francisco Bay Area, where she is the Director of the Center for Writing and Scholarship at California Institute of Integral Studies (CIIS), and an adjunct faculty member in the MFA program at the University of San Francisco and the BA program at CIIS.
-She is also the co-founder and Director of the Center for Spiritual Life and teaches in Kearny Street Workshop's Interdisciplinary Writers Lab for Bay Area writers of color.
+Currently, Brynn lives in the San Francisco Bay Area, where she is the Director of the Center for Writing and Scholarship at California Institute of Integral Studies (CIIS) and an adjunct faculty member in the MFA program at the University of San Francisco and the BA program at CIIS.
+She is also the co-founder of the Center for Spiritual Life and teaches in Kearny Street Workshop's Interdisciplinary Writers Lab for Bay Area writers of color.
 Brynn holds degrees from Sarah Lawrence College (MFA, creative writing), New York University (MA, religious studies), and UC Berkeley (BA, philosophy).

 Author photos available here.